-When GDP increases, the economy is rising; when GDP falls, the economy is contracting.
-It’s only after two consecutive quarterly falls in the GDP measure, when the economy officially enters a recession.
+When GDP increases, the economy is rising; when it falls, the economy is contracting.
+After two consecutive quarterly falls in economic growth, the economy officially enters a period of recession.

 The economy plays a pivotal role in our standard of living.

 If an economy is growing, consumers spend their money on goods and services, businesses reinvest the profits and creates more jobs, and the government spends more money on new initiatives.